 Together with the practice of consumption by spending money, for the football fan spending time in different ways to support the team is no less important and significant than, for example, purchasing tickets or merchandising.
 This is why in the literature there is a debate on the difference between the terms ‘consumers’ and ‘fans’ (Dixon, 2013).
 These two types of consumption (money and time spending), ‘[occur] in the home – involving the delivery of newspapers and the consumption of themed television programs and internet websites.
 Second, within the stadium vicinity – purchasing a drink; gambling; match-day program; and a meal deal’ (Dixon 2013, 81).

 The football market is an industry that generates millions of dollars; a great part of that income comes from fans’ spending.
 Hard-core fans and regular supporters spend thousands of dollars a year on things related to their favourite team.
-The range of possible spending is wide – from tickets to a single match or season tickets, travel to an away game or local transportation or parking for a home game, to more general expenses like drinks and food before, during or after the games, merchandise like jerseys, hats, scarfs or any other product related to the club (Dison, 2014).
+The range of possible spending is wide – from tickets to a single match or season tickets, travel to an away game or local transportation or parking for a home game, to more general expenses such as drinks and food before, during or after the games, merchandise such as jerseys, hats, scarfs or any other product related to the club (Dison, 2014).

 The importance of the fans to clubs is reflected in the fact that in the last years some companies have developed new and modern methods to maximize the potential income that comes from fans and is considered essential to maximize the income of the clubs generated from the fans’ spending.
 Modernization is a key to manage and understand fans habits; for that reason, digital and social media are a growing tool in following, gathering information, analysing and making business decisions by clubs regarding the fans (Transforming Sports Fan Habits, Engagement Factors in the Digital Age, no date).